getfem/getfem/doc/sphinx/source/userdoc/bmesh.rst

   mymesh.add_prism(N, it);
   mymesh.add_prism_by_points(N, itp);

 The order of the points in the array of points is not important for simplices (except if you care about the orientation of your simplices).
-For other elements, it is important to respect the order shown in :ref:`fig-elem`.
+For other elements, it is important to respect the order shown in :ref:`ud-fig-elem`.

-.. _fig-elem:
+.. _ud-fig-elem:
 .. figure:: images/getfemuserelem.png
    :align: center
    :width: 300pt